Chart Color Schemes

 An assessment of population growth drivers in Brinsmead reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Brinsmead's population is approximately 5,711, marking an increase of 174 people since the 2021 Census.
-This growth represents a 3.1% rise from the previous figure of 5,537 residents.
-The increase is inferred from ABS estimates showing a resident population of 5,711 in June 2024 and an additional 41 validated new addresses since the Census date.
-This results in a population density ratio of 1,115 persons per square kilometer, comparable with averages seen across locations assessed by AreaSearch.
-Natural growth contributed approximately 51.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Brinsmead's population was around 5711 as of November 2025.
+This reflects an increase of 174 people, a rise of 3.1% since the 2021 Census, which reported a population of 5537 people.
+The change is inferred from the estimated resident population of 5711 from the ABS as of June 2024 and an additional 41 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1115 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth, contributing approximately 51.5% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
-Considering demographic trends, lower quartile growth of non-metropolitan areas nationally is anticipated.
-Based on the latest population numbers, the area is expected to grow by 193 persons to reach 2041, reflecting a total increase of 3.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, lower quartile growth of non-metropolitan areas nationally is anticipated.
+The area is expected to grow by 193 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.4% in total over the 17 years.

 Frequently Asked Questions - Population